 “Throughout my recovery, I was thankful for the support from my family, friends and professors,” Danielle said.
 “I worked too hard to not finish my education.”

 Danielle met her educational requirements at MU and participated in a residency matching program for educational and counseling psychology.
 She was thrilled to get placed at her top training site in California, where she will be closer to her family.
 She was matched at the Porterville Developmental Center, which is a part of the California Psychology Internship Consortium, located in the Central Valley of California.
 She will graduate in May of 2017 upon completion of her 1-year residency program.

 “I want to stay humble and grateful,” Danielle said.
 “My injuries weren’t permanent.
 There are many people who aren’t as fortunate as me.”

-“Anyone I came into contact with at University Hospital and Rusk Rehabilitation Center had not only medical expertise but excelled at interpersonal communication,” Danielle said.
+“Anyone I came into contact with at University Hospital and Rusk Rehabilitation Hospital had not only medical expertise but excelled at interpersonal communication,” Danielle said.
 “I could tell that everyone genuinely cared about me.
 The service was fantastic and I definitely needed it.”